Identifying risks and providing unique and creative solutions to debt problems.

 Ido serves as a Supreme Court of Florida Certified Mediator in various cases including serving as a panel mediator on the State of Florida Department of Financial Services Alternative Mediation Program.

-He began his legal career at South Florida boutique bankruptcy firms, before co-founding the firm Alexander + Somodevilla, PLLC which then became LSAS Attorneys.
+He began his legal career at South Florida boutique bankruptcy firms, before co-founding the firm Alexander + Somodevilla, PLLC which then became LSS Law.

 Ido graduated from the University of Miami’s Law and Business Schools, attaining his JD and MBA with an emphasis on Finance, Commercial and Bankruptcy law.
 He earned his undergraduate degree from Emory University’s Goizueta Business School with a Bachelor’s degree in Business Administrations focusing on Marketing and Economics.